MarianoFndz/movies/README.md

   - Clicking on a movie opens more information about the movie
   - Provides of an infinite scroll that loads more movies

-## API "The Movie DB"
+## API

-For this proyect was used an API made by The Movie DB - Reference: https://www.themoviedb.org/documentation/api-
+For this proyect was used an API made by "The Movie DB" - Reference: https://www.themoviedb.org/documentation/api-

 ### Installation